jojiShiotsuki/visionaryHub/readme.md

 Display Multiple Items:

 Enhance the user experience by displaying multiple paintings or objects at once on the application interface.
-Lessons Learned:

-API Integration: Gained valuable experience in working with APIs to fetch and display dynamic content on the web application.

-## Future Development Ideas:

 User Preferences: